estherschayek/estherschayek/README.md

 ## 📫 Contact Me

 Tel: 0533198825
-Email: es0533198825@gmail.com
+Email: eteacher744@gmail.com

 ## 🌟 About Me

 Hi!
 I'm Esther Schayek, an enthusiastic Full Stack Developer with a passion for building innovative and efficient software solutions.
 My hands-on experience spans both frontend and backend technologies, with a focus on creating seamless user experiences and scalable architectures.

-Currently, I'm developing mobile and web solutions at Duvdevan Software, where I collaborate on cutting-edge projects using ReactJS, Node.js, and PostgreSQL in a CI/CD environment.
+I have experience in developing mobile and web solutions at Byton, where I collaborated on cutting-edge projects using ReactJS, Node.js, and PostgreSQL in a CI/CD environment.

-In addition to my development work, I teach programming and technology-related topics at Bachir - The Institute for Technological Training, helping students build skills for their careers in tech.
+In addition to my development work, I teach programming and technology-related topics at multiple colleges -  helping students build skills for their careers in tech.

 I'm always curious to explore new technologies, solve challenging problems, and contribute to impactful projects.